Ficool

 I'm not responsible for their deaths; how can I be responsible?

-But no. They were after us — the pendant.
-We cut through their territory, their homes.
+But no. They were after us—the pendant.
+Right, we cut through their territory, their homes.

-Yes, it was for survival; they would've eaten us if not for the prowlers; but still… it's our actions, our intervention that directly caused this outcome.
+Yes, it was for our survival; they would've eaten us if not for the prowlers; but still… Our actions, our intervention directly caused this outcome.

 Faaahr

-My head, fuck, where is the panadol when you need it.
+My head, fuck, where's the panadol when you need it?

 "The aftereffects, of course.
 Everyone knows this.
-Everything has a price.
-You should be feeling it… now."
-Jim says with a crooked smile.
+Everything has karma and that karma has a price.
+As such your dues should be arriving...
+Now."

 Too late.

 My body contorts, liquefying.
-I am a dark spillage pouring into the recessed basin of my unconscious self.
+I am become a dark spillage pouring into the recessive basin of my unconscious self.

 A fire alights, ideas stick and stew together.
 The mix thickens as new flavours pour themselves in.